-Markle’s mom, Doria Ragland, her psychotherapist and yoga instructor who also has a master’s degree in social work from the University of Southern California, is a locs wearing black woman and her dad, Thomas Markle, a former television lighting director, is Caucasian.
+Markle’s mom, Doria Ragland, a psychotherapist and yoga instructor who also has a master’s degree in social work from the University of Southern California, is a locs wearing black woman and her dad, Thomas Markle, a former television lighting director, is Caucasian.

 It shouldn’t matter but it does to a lot of people.
 Plenty black folks have adopted her because to them, she is symbolic of infiltration and integration and acceptance, I guess.